bgokul8056/Tourist-Behaviour-Analysis/README.md

 4) "Region wise trend estimation" for various regions is performed in `Trend-Master File-fr any Region.ipynb`.
 The results of the implementation is recorded and stored in the file `Trend Analysis_final-Sheet1.pdf` in Results -> TrendEstimation.

 5) "Seasonal trend analysis" is performed on the same San Francisco records which was fed as input to the first step.
 Any other region can also be given as input to `Seasonal_SF.ipynb` notebook and the output can be viewed as images in the notebook.
 The results of the implementation is recorded and stored in Results -> TrendEstimation -> SeasonalTrend file.

+## 6. RESULTS Folder
+This folder contains the results obtained from each step.
+This can be used to better visualise the output and gain a better understanding of what is really happening.

+## 7. REFERENCES Folder
+This folder contains some research papers which were used as references in the scope of this project.